Jose-JohnEm/PreShoot/README.md

 # PreShoot

-PreShoot is a mobile game I developped with a team of 4 developpers.
-The motor engine is Godot
+PreShoot is a game devellop by five students.

+We use Godot Engine to devellop it.